ZHamburglar/wowinfosite/README.md

 #### Back End

 Node functions work, but require 2 calls to get correct JSON.
+Unsure of using the Auction house route due to return and size of JSON.
 Change structure from folder based to NoSQL?